 What are Hammertoes?

-A hammer toe is any to that has curled as the result of a bend within the middle joint of any toe.
-Mallet toe is a very similar condition, however, it joint of the toe closest to the foot.
+A hammertoe is any toe that has curled as the result of a bend within the middle joint of any toe.
+Mallet toe is a very similar condition, however, it effects the joint of the toe, closest to the foot.
 Otherwise, there are only subtle differences between mallet toe and hammertoe.

 Both mallet toe and hammertoe are commonly the result of ill-fitting footwear; in particular high heels and shoes that may be too short.
 Under such conditions, the toe can be pushed up against the shoe, causing an unnatural arch to the toe and a claw or hammer-like appearance.

 Alleviating pressure and pain of a mallet toe or a hammertoe might involve a change in footwear and possibly shoe inserts.
 However a more severe case of hammertoe may warrant hammertoe surgery.